boxalino/plugin-magento/README.md

 Welcome to the Boxalino Magento 1.x plugin.

+## IMPORTANT: This project is obsolete and has been replaced by https://github.com/boxalino/plugin-magento-1-v2

 The Boxalino plugin for Magento enables you to easily and quickly benefit from all the functionalities of Boxalino Intelligence:

 1. Boxalino Intelligent Search with auto-correction and sub-phrases relaxation